Vancouver Venue Showcase Part 9 – The Wolf

 If you haven’t heard about The Wolf, don’t worry, that’s what I’m here for!

 The Wolf is one of, if not the only remaining dive bar in the small city of Maple Ridge.
-Most may here the term dive bar and wince, but this place is more then just your average dive bar!
+Most may here the term dive bar and wince, but this place is more than just your average dive bar!

 Live music is a key part of The Wolf’s atmosphere, and for good reason.
-Most, if not all of the bands that play there are local, be it up and comers or returning tunes, they have a place at The Wolf.
+Most, if not all the bands that play there are local, be it up and comers or returning tunes, they have a place at The Wolf.

 Most nights, cover is not needed.
 However, on evenings where specific bands have booked the space, cover is said to be as high as $20.
 It may seem like a bit of a slap in the face, but all the money is going into the pockets of the local bands, meaning you play a key part in supporting them directly!